-- The infliction of injury, unreasonable confinement, intimidation or punishment with resulting physical harm, pain or mental anguish - The willful deprivation by a caretaker of goods or services necessary to maintain physical or mental health - Sexual harassment, rape or abuse
+- The infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain, or mental anguish. - The willful deprivation by a caretaker of goods or services necessary to maintain physical or mental health. - Sexual harassment, rape, or abuse.

-Sexual abuse of a participant is defined as intentionally, knowingly, or recklessly causing or attempting to cause the rape of, involuntary sexual intercourse with, sexual assault of, statutory sexual assault of, aggravated indecent assault of, indecent assault of, or incest with a member.
+ArkansasTotalCare.com © 2022 Arkansas Total Care, Inc. All rights reserved.
+Sexual abuse is defined as intentionally, knowingly, or recklessly causing or attempting to cause the rape of, involuntary sexual intercourse with, sexual assault of, statutory sexual assault of, aggravated indecent assault of, indecent assault of, or incest with a member.